nanoporetech/pod5-file-format/README.md

 Design
 ------

-For information about the design of MKR, see the [docs](./docs/README.md).
+For information about the design of POD5, see the [docs](./docs/README.md).

 Development
 -----------